Creative Advocacy

 Since 2006, Bonzer Productions has entertained audiences with live shows featuring comedy and mime by Diane Wasnak, accompanied by singer Barb Polk’s music and the antics of their trained Australian Shepherd.
 Additionally, they provide dog training services, trained dogs for commercials and print, as well as music videos, educational videos, and lecture demonstrations.

-Kasper Halvey & Ariana Cao
+Kasper Halevy & Ariana Cao

 A Brief History of Pesticide Legislation